First Tank Guide Tank Logo

 Filtering your Aquarium Water

-What Is It?
+What Is a Power Filter?

-Power filters, also called hanging or overflow filters are often sold with inexpensive aquarium kits.
+Power filters, also called hanging filters or overflow filters are often sold with inexpensive aquarium kits.
 A hanging filter is any filter that hangs off the back of the tank and draws water in through a lift tube and returns it through a spill-way.
 Power filters are any hanging filter with a water pump to move the water.

-How Does It Work?
+How Does a Power Filter Work?

-Power filters draw water up a lift tube and into a filter chamber where the water is pushed through a series of filter media (bottom-to-top or back-to-front, depending on filter model) which can Power Filter Diagram provide chemical, biological, and/or mechanical filtration (depending on the media used).
 After the water has gone through the filter media, it flows over a spill-way or overflow and back into the tank.
 The water is moved either by a water pump which pulls water through the lift tube or by air bubbles (from an air pump) that lift water into the lift tube and over into the filter box.

-What Maintenance Does It Require?
+What Maintenance Does a Power Filter Require?

 Depending on the brand and model of the filter, and the type of media used, the maintenance requirements of a power filter vary.
 Many power filters use manufactured filter cartridges that fit the specific model of filter you have.
 These cartridge can be rinsed out when you do water changes to remove accumulated debris, however, they need to be replaced frequently.
 Sponges used in power filters should not need to be replaced until they start to deteriorate, just rinse them thoroughly in dirty aquarium water as necessary.
 Carbon or zeolite cartridges should be replaced frequently to prevent release of toxins into the water.
 Remember to remove any carbon from the tank or filter before you medicate (if the carbon is working, it should remove the medication from the tank in under an hour, in which case your fish won't get treated).